chenyucheng0221/Nighttime-UDA/ResearchNote/DANNet.md

 - **Evaluation**

   baseline: AdaptSegNet on Dark Zurich-N with full DANNet model

   1. coarsely aligned image pairs and pseudo-labels
   2. relighting and light loss
   3. $L_{static}$ compare with cross entropy
   4. reweighting strategy

 #### Inspiration
+1. Coarsely aligned image pairs can be further explored to utilize in nighttime semnatic segmentation task.